 Cerebral hypoxia is a condition in which there is a decrease of oxygen supply to the brain.
 Diagnosing cerebral hypoxia quickly is essential, as the longer the brain is deprived of oxygen, the more likely the patient will suffer severe and lasting impairment.

 If your loved one suffered brain damage because his or her doctor or hospital staff failed to recognize the symptoms of cerebral hypoxia soon enough to provide emergency treatment, talk to a lawyer at Miller & Wagner.
 We are recognized as one of Oregon’s pre-eminent medical negligence law firms.
-With offices in Eugene and Portland, we represent plaintiffs injured by medical negligence throughout Oregon and Washington.
+With offices in Pacific City and Portland, we represent plaintiffs injured by medical negligence throughout Oregon and Washington.

 Causes of Cerebral Hypoxia